phosfox/ml_embedded/abbreviations.md

 # Model Zoo:

+[Model Zoo](https://modelzoo.co/) is a way to discover open source deep learning code and pretrained models.

 # COCO:

 COCO stands for Common Objects in Context.
 COCO is a dataset for object recognition created by Microsoft.
 It contains 91 object types that could be easily recognized by a 4 year old.
 The common objects are placed in complex everyday scenes in their natural context.
 With a total of 2.5Million labeled instances in 328k images.
 The images are set in the scene of everyday scenarios and in their natural context.